remi-dupre/opening-hours-rs/README.md

 If you are only interested in parsing expressions but not on the evaluation or if you want to build your own evaluation engine, you should probably rely on the [opening-hours-syntax] crate.

+### Timezone

+You can attach the timezone of the POI corresponding to your opening hours in the evaluation context.
+If you enable the **auto-timezone** feature, you can also automatically infer the timezone from coordinates.

 ### Logging